• Skip to primary navigation

 Pros of Charter Schools

-• Charter schools are usually small, so your kid can actually feel at home with its family atmosphere.
+• Charter schools are usually small, so your kid can feel at home with its family atmosphere.

 • The small class size of charter schools ensures that your kid gets the individual attention he needs from his teachers to develop fast.